 - be accompanied with a bio of the referee or proof of the notability of the organization

-This letter is more than a ‘recommendation’ it is a testimonial.
-So who can write these letters of support for immigration?
-This letter should be from a person of merit in your field that has taken time out to write about how you are worthy of a visa.
-Their opinion matters and so the letter should be accompanied with a short biography of the referee and or the organization, if it is reputable.
+So, who should you approach for a letter in support of your petition?
+It should be from a person of merit in your field.
+It should seem like it’s a big deal that they have taken time out of their day to write about how you are worthy of a visa.
+Their opinion should matter.
+To prove they are important your letter should be accompanied by a short biography of the referee and/or the organization they represent, if it is reputable.

-Quotes from these letters can be pasted into your cover/petition letter to support your extraordinary ability claims.
+Quotes from these letters can be pasted into your cover/petition letter to support your extraordinary ability (extraordinary achievement if applying for the O1 MPTV visa) claims.

 The *how the artist is extraordinary is the integral part of the recommendation letter.
-We encourage our guide users to wait until you understand the application and the criteria you will be applying under.
-Understanding this will save your letters from being generic drivel and instead an opportunity to strengthen your application with succinct testimonies.
+We encourage our guide users to wait until you have decided on the criteria you will be applying under before you approach letter writers.
+Knowing this will save your letters from being generic drivel and they will instead offer an opportunity to strengthen your application with succinct and appropriate testimonies.

-From the users of our guides experience the average is 6 letters per application.
-You can have as many Recommendation letters as you want.
+From the users of our guides experience the average letter count is 6 – 8 letters.
+You can have as many Recommendation letters as you wish.
 There is no limit.
-However, to not waste the officers time discern how many letters you NEED.
+However, to not waste the USCIS officers time discern how many letters you NEED.
+More is not better in this instance.
 The amount of letters that artists submit are determined case by case.
 If you are submitting under 4 criteria, for example, you may have a letter supporting each.

-AVOID: As this is no ordinary referral letter that uses language such as “X is always punctual and works well in a team” – this is not that type of letter.
+AVOID: An ordinary referral letter uses language such as “X is always punctual and works well in a team” – this is not that type of letter.

 AVOID: Phrases that suggest that “X is a rising star, has great potential” – these letters should talk of the present and past achievements as they should be of the mindset that X is already “extraordinary” and has “risen to the top of their field.”

-We have decoded the recommendation letter formula and provide examples of recommendation letters in our guides – in our EB1 and in our O1 visa guides.
+If you liked this article then you will love our guides.
+In our EB1 and in our O1 visa guides we have fully decoded the recommendation letter and provide example wording of recommendation letters supporting each criteria.
 Many artists are successfully living and working in the USA because of them.
 Understanding exactly what the USCIS needs to see is the key to success especially if you are self filing your application.

 The recommendation letter is an important testament in the eyes of the USCIS.
 A job offer here from a respected peer in your field offering you work is certainly given extra weight.